isapego/isapego.github.io/_posts/2017-03-15-Continuous-Queries-in-Apache-Ignite-CPP-1-9.md

         {
             const CacheEntryEvent<int32_t, std::string>& event = evts[i];

-            // There may be or may be not value/oldValue in the event.
-Absent value means
+            // There may be or may be not value or old value in the event.
+If the value
-            // that the cache entry has been removed.
-Absent old value means new value
+            // is absent that means that the cache entry has been removed. if the old
-            // has been added.
-            std::string oldValue = event.HasOldValue() ? event.GetOldValue() : "<none>";
+            // value is absent then a new value has been added. std::string oldValue = event.HasOldValue() ? event.GetOldValue() : "<none>";
             std::string value = event.HasValue() ? event.GetValue() : "<none>";